openethereum/pwasm-std/README.md

 [Documentation](https://paritytech.github.io/pwasm-std/pwasm_std/)

-[Parity Wasm Tutorial](https://github.com/paritytech/pwasm-tutorial) - a full fledged tutorial on how to write contracts in Webassembly for Kovan and other Wasm-enabled networks.

 `pwasm-std` is a limited subset of the Rust standard library, along with a custom allocator which delegates the allocation to the runtime-defined externs.

 ## Use